 Dental bridges are a non-invasive alternative to teeth replacement.
 The bridges are made of artificial teeth held in place by dental crowns.
 These dental restorations require two to three dental visits.

 On your initial dental visit, the dentist will examine your teeth and prepare them by trimming off the adjacent teeth.
 A dental impression is taken to the lab for molding the crowns.
 The permanent crowns are made in the two to three weeks and fixed on the second dental visit.

 The dental bridges can last between ten to 15 years with proper care, and thereafter you will need to replace them.
 Rarely do the bridges crack or chip, but when they do, contact us for an emergency dental appointment.

 Dental implants offer a long-term solution for your missing teeth, but they are mildly invasive.
 Implants are made of titanium screws that are surgically fixed in the jaw bone to support the artificial teeth.

 For the implants to be anchored correctly, you need to have enough jaw bone.
 If you have a significant bone loss, the dentist will recommend a bone graft to rebuild it.
 Bone grafting is the process of fixing bone granules to the bone to stimulate new growth.
 Also, you need to have healthy teeth and gums free of decay.

 The dental implant procedure can take between nine and 12 months to be complete depending on your dental situation.

 We offer restorative dentistry in Loveland to help you attain your dental function.
 All of the dental options mentioned above are effective, but they are used to fix specific dental problems.
 Our dentist will first assess your dental condition and recommend an appropriate dental solution.
-Visit Fox Creek Family Dental in Loveland for more information on how restorative dentistry will benefit you.
+Visit Fox Creek Dental by Espire in Loveland for more information on how restorative dentistry will benefit you.